| A rebuilt section of the Stone Wall in Fredericksburg, Va. |

 During a temporary truce, Union soldiers buried their dead on the plain.
 Soldiers interred more than 600 in one trench, 130 in another.
 After the war, many of those soldiers were re-buried in a terraced national cemetery on Marye's Heights, the very ground they aimed to conquer years earlier.

-Beginning in the 1870s, development picked up on The Bloody Plain, and by the time the Fredericksburg battlefield became a national park in 1927, houses dotted the area east of Marye's Heights.
-Today, it's a vibrant community, but one with a terrible past.
+Beginning in the 1870s, development slowly transformed The Bloody Plain, and by the time the Fredericksburg battlefield became a national park in 1927, houses had begun to dot the area east of Marye's Heights.
+Today, it is a vibrant community — but one with a dark and violent past.

-Dressed in his Sunday best, 81-year-old Wright Campbell slowly walks to the service at Fairview Baptist Church.
+Dressed in his Sunday best, 81-year-old Wright Campbell slowly makes his way to Fairview Baptist Church.
 A lifelong Virginia resident, he is keenly aware of Civil War history in general and the Battle of Fredericksburg in particular.

-Small talk quickly leads to The Big Question: Is it eerie to live in the epicenter of death in this civil war-torn area?
+Small talk quickly turns to the inevitable question: Is it eerie to live in the epicenter of death in this war-torn area?

-"What acre does not have blood on it in Virginia?" he says.
+“What acre does not have blood on it in Virginia?” he asks.

-No state suffered worse than Virginia during the Civil War.
-Campbell says residents of this neighborhood don't really think much about its deadly past.
+No state suffered more than Virginia during the Civil War.
+Campbell notes that residents of this neighborhood don’t dwell much on its deadly past.

-Two women walking to the Baptist church agree.
-"It's just a nice place to live," says the one whose ex-husband's ancestors fought for the Confederacy.
+Two women walking to the Baptist church nod in agreement.
+“It’s just a nice place to live,” says one, whose ex-husband’s ancestors fought for the Confederacy.

-In the Sunken Well Tavern at the corner of Littlepage and Hanover streets, 45-year-old manager Josh Cameli bounds from table to table.
+At the Sunken Well Tavern, on the corner of Littlepage and Hanover streets, 45-year-old manager Josh Cameli hustles from table to table.
 Business is brisk for breakfast.
-"Fly" by Sugar Ray plays in the background.
-Modern art hangs on the walls.
-A stuffed lynx and a fox stare at each other on a window shelf.
+“Fly” by Sugar Ray hums in the background, modern art decorates the walls, and a stuffed lynx and fox face each other on a window shelf.

-Well aware of the town's bloody history, Cameli lives in an apartment in a 19th-century building in Fredericksburg.
-It used to be a carriage house, he says, perhaps making it unlikely anything significant happened there.
+Well aware of the town’s bloody history, Cameli lives in a 19th-century building in Fredericksburg that used to be a carriage house, he says—making it unlikely that anything significant occurred there.

-"Every year when reenactors come through here," he says, nodding toward the Sunken Road only 200 yards away, "I tell them there is trouble up ahead."
+“Every year when reenactors come through,” he says, nodding toward the Sunken Road just 200 yards away, “I tell them there’s trouble up ahead.”

-Occasionally, a descendant of a soldier who fought in Fredericksburg stops by for a meal and conversation.
+Occasionally, a descendant of a soldier who fought at Fredericksburg stops by for a meal and a conversation.

-"An older gentlemen came in here one time and told me when he comes here, he walks on the bones of his ancestor," says Cameli, who has an appreciation for the town's history but doesn't dwell on the killing field.
+“One older gentleman came in and told me that when he walks here, he walks on the bones of his ancestor,” Cameli recalls.
+He appreciates the town’s history but doesn’t dwell on the battlefield.

 "I used to go up to the national cemetery on Marye's Heights when I was a kid and watch the sun rise," says the lifelong Fredericksburg resident.
 "Nobody bothered you but the ghosts."
 The notion of the neighborhood as a killing ground, he says, seems odd now.
 To him, it's just home.